dzduniak/LauncherIconTool/README.md

 Launcher Icon Tool
 ================

-Automatically resize image to approperiate versions of launcher icon drawables.
+Automatically resize image to approperiate versions of Android launcher icon drawables.

 How to use
 ----------------